 • Fully document and recover all historic structures and archaeological resources at the site to inform future restoration and public interpretation at a new location.

-• Leverage pledges of public funding to raise dollar-for-dollar matching contributions from private donors and foundations like the Robert David Lion Gardiner Foundation in partnership with nonprofit partners.
+• Leverage pledges of public funding to raise dollar-for-dollar matching contributions from private donors and foundations.
 Private matching funds could help support rehabilitation work, as well as future public programming provided by nonprofit stewardship partners.

 • Seek additional guidance for preservation planning and decision-making from experts at New York State Historic Preservation Office’s Technical Preservation Services Bureau.